Potentiak/JustADogIdentificationService/README.md

 ## Conclusion

 The following project demonstrated power of using pretrained NN for training a new model on dataset that is diversified and contains many classes.
-Transfer learning allowed to drastically shorten training time and allowed to achieve acceptable accuracy on validation data.
+Transfer learning allowed to drastically shorten training time and allowed to achieve acceptable accuracy on validation data without huge computational power requirements.
-It also shows a proof-of-concept of integrating machine learning models trained with tensorflow library into android application.
+The project also works as a proof-of-concept of integrating machine learning models trained with tensorflow library into android application.